 In addition to giving effect to the Acquisitions, the unaudited pro forma condensed consolidated financial information is presented after giving effect to the IPO Transactions.
-We estimate that the net proceeds to us from the sale of the shares of our common stock offered by us will be approximately \$425.6 million, based upon the initial public offering price of \$12.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, but before considering offering expenses paid prior to January 2, 2021 of \$2.1 million.
+We estimate that the net proceeds to us from the sale of the shares of our common stock offered by us will be approximately \$444.9 million, based upon an assumed initial public offering price of \$12.50 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us before considering offering expenses paid prior to January 2, 2021 of \$2.1 million.
 The exercise of the underwriters' overallotment option is not reflected in these pro forma financial statements.